MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/projects-how-use-resources.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: project management, capacity, staff ms.date: 06/06/2017
+ms.search.keywords: project management, capacity, staff ms.date: 01/25/2018
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: eea34afbee429d14ab150894729cb4ea3843bb2b
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: f110f4cc342f5284e3da2641d56dc13f67c3773a
+ms.openlocfilehash: f86fed1b300df98ef120e2f91fdd0785670d04f1
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/22/2017
+ms.lasthandoff: 01/30/2018

 ---
-# <a name="how-to-use-resources-for-jobs"></a>How to: Use Resources for Jobs
+# <a name="use-resources-for-jobs"></a>Use Resources for Jobs
 You record the usage of resources in the job journal to keep track of costs, prices, and the work types that are linked to jobs.
-For more information, see [How to: Record Usage for Jobs](projects-how-record-job-usage.md).
+For more information, see [Record Usage for Jobs](projects-how-record-job-usage.md).

 You can also post the usage of a resource in a resource journal.
 Entries posted in a resource journal have no effect on the general ledger.

-> [!NOTE]
->   This functionality requires that your experience is set to **Suite**.
-For more information, see [Customizing Your [!INCLUDE[d365fin](includes/d365fin_md.md)] Experience](ui-experiences.md).

 ## <a name="to-assign-resources-to-jobs"></a>To assign resources to jobs
 You assign resources to jobs by creating job planning lines for the job.
-For more information, see [How to: Create Jobs](projects-how-create-jobs.md).
+For more information, see [Create Jobs](projects-how-create-jobs.md).

 ## <a name="to-record-resource-usage-for-a-job"></a>To record resource usage for a job
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Job Journals**, and then choose the related link.